 WELCOME TO WALLINGFORD MUSEUM

-- where local history comes to life! -
+- where history comes to life! -

-Wallingford Museum is a colourful, delightfully intimate and family friendly local history museum, housed on two floors of this medieval oak-beamed building in the heart of Wallingford in Oxfordshire, a Thames-side town founded in the tenth century by Alfred the Great.
+Wallingford Museum is a colourful, delightfully intimate and family friendly local history museum, housed on two floors of this medieval oak-beamed building in the heart of Wallingford in Oxfordshire, a Thames-side town founded in the ninth century by Alfred the Great.
 From the Museum's windows, you can see the remains of the great ramparts of Alfred's planned town.

 Inside, the attractions include: